 Embark on twice-daily shore excursions that take you up close to sunbathing sea lions, skittering Sally Lightfoot crabs, tangles of marine iguanas and amusing blue-footed boobies.
 Marvel at the determined dignity of the Galápagos tortoise, specimens of which have been known to live for more than a century.

 Scout out flora and fauna along one island’s rocky coastline aboard a panga (rubber raft).
 Snorkel, swim or kayak, or bask in the sun if you choose.
 Back on board ‘Eclipse,’ relax and enjoy evening lectures on astronomy and other topics.
+Upon disembarking, explore the rich Highlands area of Santa Cruz, keeping watch for giant tortoises.
 Return to Guayaquil for a day at leisure, departing the following day.

 Prices are in USD, per person, based on double occupancy.